 It’s curtain-up on the newest theatre in Hammersmith & Fulham, with a magical retelling of the story of JM Barrie’s ‘Peter Pan’ at the Troubadour White City Theatre.

-Originally staged at the National Theatre, and directed by the Olivier award-winning Sally Cookson, the show involves aerial acrobatics and live music, and will be opening at the new theatre in White City Place in the former BBC Media Village on 20 July.
+Originally staged at the National Theatre, and directed by the Olivier award-winning Sally Cookson, the show involves aerial acrobatics and live music, and opened at the new theatre in White City Place in the former BBC Media Village on 20 July.

 The show is the centrepiece of a festival of children’s theatre which also includes ‘Aliens Love Underpants’, ‘The Very Hungry Caterpillar Show’, ‘Little Baby Bum Live’ and ‘Monstersaurus!’